pawandubey/dotfiles/nix/README.md

 - Nix will ignore any files not added to git, so if a new file is created it will need to be added to the staging area for it to be picked up
 - Symlinking with home.file creates the symlinks in the nix store by default, which makes it slightly inconvenient to modify configs as it requires a home-manager switch every time.
 It can be remediated with `mkOutOfStoreSymlink` to create direct symlinks.
 Maybe something to consider if it becomes too annoying to deal with.
 - nixGL is required to wrap any desktop apps.
 Use the example from wezterm that uses `config.lib.nixGL.wrap`
+- Sometimes, switch will report that systemd services are degraded, this can be verified with `systemctl --user is-system-running`.
+And degraded services can be reset with `systemctl --user reset-failed`.
+See https://github.com/nix-community/home-manager/issues/909.